Accessibility Checklist: Tooltips and Hover Content

 10-Point Accessible Tooltips and Hover Content Checklist

-Number one: Ensure tooltips are keyboard accessible
+Number One: Ensure tooltips are keyboard accessible

 People must be able to trigger and dismiss tooltips using the keyboard.
 Avoid tooltips that appear only on hover without a keyboard alternative.

-Number two: Do not require precise mouse movement to trigger content
+Number Two: Do not require precise mouse movement to trigger content

 Tooltips should not disappear if the cursor moves slightly outside the target area.
 Allow a delay before hiding to prevent frustration.

-Number three: Provide an alternative way to access tooltip information
+Number Three: Provide an alternative way to access tooltip information

-If the tooltip contains important content, ensure it is available elsewhere in text.
 Example: A form field hint should be in a visible label, not just a tooltip.

-Number four: Ensure tooltips remain visible long enough to be read
+Number Four: Ensure tooltips remain visible long enough to be read

 People should be able to move their cursor or focus to the tooltip without it disappearing.
 Avoid automatic timeouts that close tooltips too quickly.

-Number five: Use aria-describedby for additional explanations
+Number Five: Use aria-describedby for additional explanations

-If a tooltip provides extra context for an input, associate it with the field using aria-describedby
+If a tooltip provides extra context for an input, associate it with the field using aria-describedby.

-.
-Example: <input aria-describedby="tooltip-id">
+<input aria-describedby="tooltip-id">

-Number six: Tooltips should not interfere with focus order
+Number Six: Tooltips should not interfere with focus order

 When a tooltip appears, it should not disrupt the logical focus flow of the page.
 Ensure keyboard users can navigate through tooltips naturally.

-Number seven: Ensure sufficient color contrast for tooltip text
+Number Seven: Ensure sufficient color contrast for tooltip text

 Text inside tooltips should meet the 4.5:1 contrast ratio for readability.
 Avoid using low-contrast backgrounds or transparency that makes text difficult to read.

-Number eight: Allow tooltips to be dismissed easily
+Number Eight: Allow tooltips to be dismissed easily

-or clicking outside the tooltip.
+Tooltips should close when pressing Esc or clicking outside the tooltip.
 Do not force people to reload the page or perform extra steps to close tooltips.

-Number nine: Do not rely on hover alone for critical content
+Number Nine: Do not rely on hover alone for critical content

 Ensure all hover-revealed content is also accessible on focus and click.
-Example: A help icon should be clickable, not just hover-triggered.

-Number ten: Test with assistive technologies
+Number Ten: Test with assistive technologies

 Use a screen reader to ensure tooltips are announced when expected.
 Navigate tooltips using only a keyboard to confirm they are accessible.